 - Find customers who are either under served today or cannot afford current solutions.
 Ask: what are barriers to adoption?

 Several examples that McGrath provides are businesses which re-defined their offering to be more broad than an initial specific benefit.
 For example, DuPont took one element of construction water management (plastic wrap) and expanded it to encompass all aspects of water management.
 DuPont management focused on examining the growth potential of the new unit of business and found it to be supportive of sustained profitability.

 Bearing in mind that customers always have some way of getting a job done or a need met, McGrath outlines the Nearest Competitive Offer (NCO) process as a way of determining how your offering is different than the competition.
-To answer the “can you win?” question, consider some attributes of successful disruptive products and services:
+To answer “can you win?”, consider these attributes of successful disruptive products and services:

 - Differentiated “massively” on a dimension of performance that matters to customers (even if the product is worse in other respects)

 - Radically changes the cost-benefit ration for its customers

 - Changes the criteria that customers use to judge value

 NCO analysis will point you in the direction of competitive advantage and clarify areas where there is no differentiation.
 By painting a portrait of the current customer context, NCO analysis provides the basis for transforming your product or service in the future.

 Consumption chain analysis helps understand how your product or service will impact and fit into the total experience your customer has with you and your company.
 Consumption chain analysis begins with initial awareness, moves through purchase and usage and ends with disposal.
 Each step along the way offers insights into what customers value and how your offering impacts their lives.
 Additionally, it’s a great tool to ensure you have examined every link along the way and have not neglected key points like distribution and fulfillment.
 Comparing your solution to competitive offers along the entire value chain is a great way to determine gaps and opportunities for new value creation.